austinfreenet/afn-docs/afn_nextgen_project.md

 ## 2018-3-13

-I've ordered a 128 db usb 3.0 flash drive for the Win10 image.
+I've ordered a 128 GB usb 3.0 flash drive for the Win10 image.

 I've crossed over the host with the Win10 VM and the target to copy over /home/gold.
 The switch is only fast ethernet and this method allows gig.